drspawnn/strakswallet-android-lollipop/README.md

 ### Intro

 Official straks android wallet is supporting android m or later.
 If your device's android version is android m or later, please use [official version](https://github.com/straks/strakswallet-android).
-This wallet is **for only Android Lollipop** users and **unofficial** version.
+This **unofficial** version is **for only Android Lollipop** users.

 ### Purpose